bancolombia/auto-sync-branch-action/README.md

 ## Limitations

-Sync branch action only works with max two branches to sync at the same time.
+1. Sync branch action only works with max two branches to sync at the same time.
+2. This actions only be executed when a Pull Request is completed

 ## Exclude files